 As a business, we need to generate revenue to sustain our content.
 We have financial relationships with some companies we cover, earning commissions when readers purchase from our partners or share information about their needs.
 These relationships do not dictate our advice and recommendations.
 Our editorial team independently evaluates and recommends products and services based on their research and expertise.
 Learn more about our process and partners here.

 No one understands the challenges of effective marketing on a shoestring budget quite like a nonprofit.
 Nonprofits want every possible dollar to go to their cause, not marketing.
-However, it’s challenging to bring in donations without spending some money.
+However, it’s challenging to bring in donations without spending at least some money.
 Nonprofits must spend money to gain supporters and turn those supporters into donors.

 “I’ve found that nonprofits often struggle with limited marketing budgets while serving complex needs,” said Beth Southorn, executive director of the nonprofit LifeSTEPS.
 “We’ve had to be extremely resourceful, stretching each dollar while communicating nuanced social service value propositions.”